-- Ensure urban development occurs within an urban growth boundary/area to promote a more orderly, compact and efficient future development pattern. - Achieve a ten percent increase in overall regional density between 2000 and 2035. - Provide safe, environmentally sensitive and efficient mobility choices for people and goods, integrated with land use. - Encourage the development of higher density, mixed use pedestrian and transit-oriented urban centers. - Accommodate a significant proportion of future growth within recognized urban centers. - Maintain Boulder, Brighton, Castle Rock and Longmont as distinct and self-sufficient freestanding communities, and more clearly define and support the regional role of rural town centers. - Minimize the extent of low-density, large-lot (semiurban) development. - ▶ Establish an integrated, linked, permanent parks and open space system that is accessible to all of the region's residents. - Protect additional parks and open space as the population grows to maintain the current amount per capita. - Create senior-friendly communities with development patterns and urban design features that meet the needs of older adults. - Achieve and maintain ambient air quality standards and ensure clean water to protect human health and environmental quality. - Minimize exposure to excessive noise levels associated with land use and transportation services.
+- Ensure urban development occurs within an urban growth boundary/area to promote a more orderly, compact and efficient future development pattern. - Achieve a 10 percent increase in overall regional density between 2000 and 2035. - Provide safe, environmentally sensitive and efficient mobility choices for people and goods, integrated with land use.

+- Encourage the development of higher-density, mixeduse pedestrian and transit-oriented urban centers. - Accommodate a significant proportion of future growth within recognized urban centers. - Maintain Boulder, Brighton, Castle Rock and Longmont as distinct and self-sufficient freestanding communities, and more clearly define and support the regional role of rural town centers. - Minimize the extent of low density, large lot (semiurban) development. - Limit the total amount of semi-urban development in 2035 to a proportion that does not exceed the current proportion of all households in the region, which is estimated to be approximately 3 percent.

+Metro Vision encourages the development of higher-density, mixed-use pedestrian and transit-oriented urban centers.

+- Establish an integrated, linked, permanent parks and open space system that is accessible to all of the region's residents. - Protect additional parks and open space as the population grows to maintain the current amount per capita. - Create senior-friendly communities with development patterns and urban design features that meet the needs of older adults. - Achieve and maintain ambient air quality standards and ensure clean water to protect human health and environmental quality. - Minimize exposure to excessive noise levels associated with land use and transportation services.